 The People Per Hour website is updated daily, from the early morning right through until the evening.
 Jobs appear in fits and starts throughout the day, and you can scan back through several days’ jobs if you wish.

-Keep your eye on the People Per Hour Twitter feed for fresh work, and bid as soon as you can.
-If you happen to be online outside normal office hours, regularly check the site and bid early on anything new that appears: there’s less competition then too.
+Keep your eye on the People Per Hour site for fresh work, and bid as soon as you can.
+If you happen to be online outside normal office hours, regularly check the site and bid early on anything new that appears: there’s less competition then.

 8. Monitor Payment Closely